KaelKodes/NoDrop/README.md

 Persistent Inventory: Restores the player's inventory exactly as it was upon their next respawn.
 Regardless of when they respawn next, allowing for safe disconnects and rage quits.

-Handles All Death Types: Works under all death conditions, including suicide, terrain death, flyhack kills, and more.
+Handles All Death Types: Works under all death conditions, including suicide, terrain death, flyhack kills, and more, with configuration

-Wipe-Safe: Automatically wipes player inventory data when a new server wipe occurs.
+Wipe-Safe: Automatically wipes player inventory data when a new server wipe occurs, if triggered to do so.

 Data Storage: Each player's inventory is saved in individual files located in oxide/data/NoDrop, named after their SteamID.

+Epic Loot Supported

+Raidable Bases Supported

+Bags of Holding Supported

 Configuration